Lua - Loops

 Programming languages provide various control structures that allow for more complicated execution paths.

-Lua programming language provides the following types of loop to handle looping requirements.
-Click the following links to check their detail.
+Lua provides the following types of loops to handle looping requirements.

 |while loop||Repeats a statement or group of statements while a given condition is true.
 It tests the condition before executing the loop body.|